We've been working on these documents. Please let us know how useful this new version is by voting.

 In October 2019, OutSystems released Reactive Web, enabling the developers to create the next generation of Web Apps.
 Due to significant changes to the Reactive App, OutSystems doesn't provide a tool for automatic migration of the Traditional Web Apps.

-Reactive Web development is a highly performant and scalable way to build apps for web and mobile.
+Developing Reactive Web Apps is a highly performant and scalable way to build apps for web and mobile.
 It boosts the development journey to build apps that run on every device.
-By having separated server-side and client-side logic, asynchronous data fetching, and reactive client-side rendering, supported by a future-proof architecture, the overall performance of Reactive Web Apps allows improving both your development and your users' experience.
+By having separated server-side and client-side logic, asynchronous data fetching, and reactive client-side rendering, supported by a future-proof architecture, the overall performance of Reactive Web Apps lets you improve both your development and your users' experience.

 Why migrating your apps to Reactive Web

-Migrating your apps to Reactive Web allows you to boost their performance, and make them more secure by having all sensitive data processed on the server-side only.
+Migrating your apps to Reactive Web lets you to boost their performance, and make them more secure by letting you have all sensitive data processed on the server side only.
 It's also an opportunity to refactor your apps, offering your users a modern UI and a smooth experience while using your apps.

 The migration process is manual.
 The effort might be significant, depending on the size and complexity of the applications, particularly in the front end.
 If you have a solid architecture supporting your apps, you can reuse a lot of server-side logic and speed up the migration.

-The developers already familiar with the Mobile App development find in the Reactive App many concepts they already know, do to the similarities in the development tools.
-The developers who develop primarily in the older Traditional Web App technology may need to learn more about Mobile App development, Reactive Web App development, and the client-side development paradigm.
+The developers already familiar with the development of Mobile Apps find in the Reactive App many concepts they already know, due to the similarities in the development tools.
+The developers who develop primarily in the older Traditional Web App technology may need to learn more about Becoming a mobile developer, Becoming a Reactive Web developer, and the client-side development paradigm.

 Effort estimation and team requirements

-To estimate how long your project can take, start by a proof of concept and migrate simple Screens, and then move to more complex Screens.
+To estimate how long your project can take, start with a proof of concept and migrate simple Screens, and then move to more complex Screens.
 The effort you invest should be a good indication of how fast your team can migrate the app to the new runtime.
-Depending on the complexity of a screen, its migration can take around one day of development effort.
+The higher the complexity of a Screen, the longer it takes to migrate all its components used.

 Consider also using a gradual release strategy where you migrate only some Screens or sets of Screens and deploy them side by side with the old Screens.
 In the process, you should test how the Screens work on devices with different display sizes.